iShezmu/holbertonschool-web_back_end/ES6_basic/README.md

     - Using spread syntax, concatenate 2 arrays and each character of a string by modifying the function below.
 Your function body should be one line long.

 *   6-string-interpolation.js
-    - Rewrite the return statement to use a template literal so you can the substitute the variables you've defined
+    - Rewrite the return statement to use a template literal so you can the substitute the variables you've defined.

+*   7-getBudgetObject.js
+    - Modify the following function's `budget` object to simply use the keyname instead.